microsoft/azure-trust-agents/README.md

 - **Challenge 02**: **[Connect to Alert MCP Server](challenge-2/readme.md)**: Step-by-step connection to your Alert MCP, deploy Container App with OpenAPI, expose as MCP Server, and integrate with orchestration using GitHub Copilot
 - **Challenge 03**: **[Making Your AI Agents Less Mysterious (and More Trackable)](challenge-3/readme.md)**: Transform your fraud detection workflow into a fully transparent, enterprise-grade system with comprehensive observability using OpenTelemetry and Azure Application Insights
 - **Challenge 04**: **[Responsible AI & Observability](challenge-4/readme.md)**: Implement Responsible AI practices, OpenTelemetry monitoring, GitHub Actions evaluation, and full integration with Log Analytics

+## Contributing
+We welcome contributions!
+Please see the [Contributing Guide](CONTRIBUTING.md) for details on coding standards, development environment setup and submission processes.